DouglasOrr/DeepLearnTute/doc/diy.md

  - Documented an outline of a machine learning system, for your reference (below).
  - Introduced some Chainer concepts for implementing your model (below).

+If you follow through the _**Exercise**_ lines as you go, you should end up with a simple, working, deep learning system.

 ## 1. The Problem